Skull Cultist Interview

 Nina - Did you say painting slaves?

 Steve - Yeah.
-So the little, little guns and stuff.
+So, the little, little guns and stuff.
 It's just, I got arthritis.
-So but I still enjoy, I mainly enjoy kit bashing and assembling of minis.
-That's my favorite hobbies.
+But I still enjoy it, I mainly enjoy kit bashing and assembling of minis.
+That's my favorite aspect of the hobby.

 Marc17 - Very good.
 Next question was, I guess, Skull Cultist, is it just you?